Rickmic/Deep_CLEM/README.md

       Install <a href="https://www.anaconda.com/distribution/">Anaconda</a>
     </li>
     <li>
-      Clone this repo if you haven't done this yet.
+      Clone this repository if you haven't done this yet.
     </li>
     <li>
       Navigate into the directory Deep_CLEM